Linguistic development of Genie

-By the time the scientists finished working with Genie, she had not fully mastered English grammar and her rate of acquisition had significantly slowed down.
+By the time scientists finished working with Genie, she had not fully mastered English grammar and her rate of acquisition had significantly slowed down.
 Linguists ultimately concluded that because Genie had not learned a first language before the critical period had ended, she was unable to fully acquire a language.
 Furthermore, despite the clear improvements in her conversational competence it remained very low, and the quality of her speech production remained highly atypical.
 While she had expanded her use of language to serve a wider range of functions, she had an unusually difficult time using it during social interactions.
 Tests on Genie's brain found she was acquiring language in the right hemisphere of her brain despite being right-handed, giving rise to many new hypotheses and refining existing hypotheses on cerebral lateralization and its effect on linguistic development.

 Testing of Genie's language occurred until the end of 1977, but in mid-1975, when she was 18 years old, authorities placed her in a foster care setting which subjected her to extreme physical and emotional abuse, causing her to become afraid to speak and to rapidly begin losing her newly acquired language skills.
-After removal from this location in April 1977 she moved through several more placements, some of which were highly abusive, causing further regression of her language skills.
-In early January 1978 Genie's mother suddenly decided to prevent any further testing and scientific observations of Genie, and the very little available information on her ability to communicate since that time is exclusively from personal observations or secondary accounts of them.
+After removal from this location in April 1977, she moved through several more placements, some of which were highly abusive, causing further regression of her language skills.
+In early January 1978, Genie's mother suddenly decided to prevent any further testing and scientific observations of Genie, and the very little available information on her ability to communicate since that time is exclusively from personal observations or secondary accounts of them.
 Nonetheless, linguists have continued analyzing Genie's language long after this time.
 Since the case study on Genie ended, there has been some controversy and debate among linguists about how much grammar she had acquired and for how long she had been learning new aspects of language.